IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

     It is optimized for resource owners in a trust relationship with the client.

--   *Client Credentials Grant* \[RFC6749, Section 4.4\].
-It is optimized for clients requesting access tokens using only its client credentials, for confidential clients (e.g., medical devices, backend applications).
+The Implicit Grant and Resource Owner Password grant type are no longer recommended due to security reasons [OAuth 2.0 Security Best Current Practice (draft-ietf-oauth-security-topics), Section 2.1.2 and 2.4] and are not supported by this profile.

+Currently OAuth 2.0 grant types have been extended by the PCKE and Device Code grant types which are specified in separate RFC:

+- *PCKE* \[RFC 7636].
+This grant type extends the Authorization Code Grant for public clients (e.g., JavaScript applications run in a browser, native mobile apps operated on a device).

+- *Device Authorization* \[RFC 8628].
+This grant type is optimized for devices that cannot use a browser to perform a user-agent- based authorization or don’t provide interfaces for the user to input text required for authorization and authentication (e.g., medical devices, mobile health sensors).

-This profile is scoped to confidential clients, thus the option *Authorization Code Grant* MUST be supported*,* and *Client Credentials Grant* SHOULD be supported by the Authorization Server.
+This profile is scoped to the *Authorization Code* and *Client Credential* grant types.
+The *Authorization Code* grant type MUST, and the *Client Credential* grant type SHOULD be supported by the IUA Authorization Server actor.

+Future versions of this profile will also support the PCKE and Device Authorization grant types.

 ### 3.71.1 Scope {#scope .ListParagraph}